ethyca/fides/docs/fidesops/docs/saas_connectors/saas_connectors.md

 The current implementation of the SaaS framework can support any SaaS application that uses these features:

-- Basic and bearer authentication
+- Basic auth, bearer auth, OAuth2 (Authorization Code Flow)
-- Data access via HTTP GET requests
+- Data access via HTTP requests
-- Erasure via HTTP PUT requests
+- Erasure via HTTP requests
+- Pagination based on headers and response contents

 The following features are planned for future releases and will allow for the configuration of broader types of connections:

-- OAuth 2.0 authentication
-- Pagination based on headers and response contents
+- Custom Python functions for access and erasure requests
 - Retry logic based on status codes and response contents

 Full [examples](https://github.com/ethyca/fidesops/tree/main/data/saas) of a valid SaaS config and Dataset are currently available for Mailchimp.